 There may be times when your customers are not happy with their experience at your restaurant.
 They may communicate their displeasure through the feedback form, on the spot complaint to the wait staff/manager or posting a negative review on the social media.
-You simply can’t afford a negative publicity.
+You can’t afford negative publicity.
 Make sure that you promptly address the issue by talking to the customers and understanding their grievances.
 Do not hesitate at all in apologizing and rectifying the mistake immediately.

-You can pacify them by waiving off the bill, offering a free meal on the next visit, a VIP pass to your next event or sending a bouquet of roses or a box of chocolates.
+You can appease them by waiving off the bill, offering a free meal on the next visit, a VIP pass to your next event or sending a bouquet of roses or a box of chocolates.